GfellerLab/MixTCRviz/README.md

  - check.cdr3.mode (default=1)
     * 0: Keep all CDR3 without any correction.
-    * 1: Remove V and CDR3 when the first CDR3 amino acid is incompatible with the V segment;
+    * 1: Remove V and CDR3 when the first start.lg CDR3 amino acid are incompatible with the V segment;
-        Remove J and CDR3 when the last two amino acids are not compatible with the J segments.
+        Remove J and CDR3 when the last end.lg amino acids are not compatible with the J segments.
+        Allow compatibility check with any allele.

+ - start.lg (default=1): Number of amino acids to be checked for compatibility between V segment and beginning of CDR3.
+Needs to be an integer between 0 and 3

+ - end.lg (default=2): Number of amino acids to be checked for compatibility between J segment and end of CDR3.
+Needs to be an integer between 0 and 5

  - renormVJ (default=NULL)
     * NULL: If left empty, 1 is used if comparison is performed with a baseline (input2==NULL)